KFQSSRFFTPA/Fantasy-Football/README.md

 ## Kickers and Defense

-Kicker and DST VORP seem high compared to their overall rankings and average draft position.
+Compared to their overall low rankings and late average draft position(ADP), Kicker and DST VOR seem quite high.
 That's because it doesn't take into account injury risk which further increases the inherent value of skill position players.
 ```
 final_df.sort_values(by='VOR', ascending=False, inplace=True)